DeveloperC286/is_affected/README.md

 e.g.

 ```
-cargo install is_effected --version 0.4.1
+cargo install is_affected --version 0.4.1
 ```

 Rather than pinning to a specific version you can specify the major or minor version.